glycerine/spin_paxos/README.md

 The egg almost instantaneously creates a protection barrier -- not unlike how the earth's atmosphere protects it from cosmic rays.
-The first sperm to wiggle through the zona pelucia causes a massive wave of calcium release to flash through the plasma of the oocyte, signalling (broadcasting to all receptors) on the entire egg surface that the first sperm has arrived, and
+The first sperm to wiggle through the zona pellucida causes a massive wave of calcium release to flash through the plasma of the oocyte, signalling (broadcasting to all receptors) on the entire egg surface that the first sperm has arrived, and